Miragon/miranum-docs/docs/components/miranum-connect/intro-miranum-connect.md

 ---
 id: intro-miranum-connect
-title: Intro to Miranum-Connect
+title: About Miranum-Connect
 sidebar_label: About Miranum-Connect
 description: "This section contains an introduction to Miranum-Connect."
 ---

 Miranum-Connect is a framework which enables developers to build reusable and technology neutral connectors and integrations between products.
 For that purpose a hexagonal architecture with a strong domain focus is used.
 This open source project is accessible form our [public repository](https://github.com/FlowSquad/miranum).
+In comparison, the default approach without such a framework is to include dependencies to external components right into your code.
+Leading to problems when there is a need to migrate to newer versions or competitors.
+Miranum want to avoid any type of vendor lock-in.

 :::note
 Miranum-Connect is currently in early stage of development.
 No version is officially released yet.
 When using the framework